-^{} Includes fully phased-in capital conservation buffers which became effective January 1, 2020.
+\ Includes fully phased-in capital conservation buffers which became effective January 1, 2020.

-If the capital ratios fall below the minimum regulatory requirements, including the buffer amounts, capital distributions (equity redemptions, dividends, and patronage) and discretionary senior executive bonuses are restricted or prohibited without prior FCA approval.
+If the capital ratios fall below the minimum regulatory requirements, including the buffer amounts, capital distributions (equity redemptions, dividends, and patronage) and discretionary senior officer bonuses are restricted or prohibited without prior FCA approval.

-The slight decrease in the Association's permanent capital was attributed to growth in the Association's capital components and an increase in patronage distributed.
+A slight increase in the Association's total regulatory capital was attributed to growth in the Association's capital components.
 There are no trends, commitments, contingencies, or events that are likely to affect the Association's ability to meet regulatory minimum capital standards and capital adequacy requirements.
 See Note 7, Members' Equity, of the Consolidated Financial Statements, for further information concerning capital resources.